SehwanHong/Artificial-Intelligence/NDSVR/index.md

 Using B and M, author plotted the empirical distribution instead of just their minimum errors.
 The small tail to the bottom left indicate a small population of models with low error and the long tail on the upper right shows there are few models with error over 10%.

-Quantitatively there is little visible difference between the error EDFs for B and M, suggesting that these two set of models were drawn form an identical design space.
+Quanlitatively there is little visible difference between the error EDFs for B and M, suggesting that these two set of models were drawn from an identical design space.

 To make quantitative comparison, use Kolmogorove-Smirnov test, a nonparametric statistical test for the null hypothesis that two samples were drawn from the same distributions.
 Given ![function 1](https://latex.codecogs.com/svg.image?F_1) and ![function 2](https://latex.codecogs.com/svg.image?F_2), the KS statistic D is defined as: